Arrangement in Painting.

 There are a few basic rules to keeping a good arrangement in paintings.

-Most good landscape paintings catch your eye and hold your interest by having well placed items in the landscape, we can call this arrangement in painting.
+Most good landscape paintings catch your eye and hold your interest by having well placed items in the landscape, we can call this arrangement in a painting.

 You need to keep the arrangement tidy.